neurologic/Comparative-Animal-Behavior/understanding-behavior/communication_ultimate.md

 ### Deceit

-In a deceitful communication interaction, the sender increases its fitness at a cost to the receiver.
+In a deceitful communication interactions, the sender increases its fitness at a cost to the receiver.

-For example, ***brood parasites*** take insinuate themselves into the nests of solitary nesting birds (the "host") (many solitary nesting bird species have not needed to develop conspecific recognition systems like those that have evolved in social species).
+For example, ***brood parasites*** insinuate themselves into the nests of solitary nesting birds (the "host") (many solitary nesting bird species have not needed to develop conspecific recognition systems like those that have evolved in social species).
 These brood parasites then employ ***deceptive signals*** that trigger parental care by the host parent.

 Parasitic common cuckoos lay an egg in the nest of a host reed warbler.
 The cuckoo chick kills all of the hosts offspring.
 Then, the cuckoo chick mimics the simultaneous vocalizations of an entire brood of reed warblers (approximately 4 reed warbler chicks).
 The host parent then brings the single cuckoo chick the same amount of food that it would bring its brood of several chicks.
+Importantly, this response is attributable to the signaling behavior of the cuckoo chick and not its size (a cue).

 :::{image} /images/brood-parisatism.png
 :width: 800